 How to cut and sew a dress: step-by-step tutorial

-For example, I got inspiration for this blue dress from the image I found in one of the sewing magazines.
+For example, I got the inspiration for this blue dress from an image I found in one of the sewing magazines.

 To me, an inspiration to sew can strike anytime but I just have to know where to look.
 I find many ideas in fashion magazines, I look online on Instagram and Facebook, and I visit high fashion stores to see how this or that dress is made and what design elements I can use in my own garments.

-It took me a few days to select the fabric as I think the carefully chosen fabric is 50% of success with the garment.
-In the end I decided to go with plain cotton and silk organza.
-I thought that those small dots on the fabric to the left will not go very well with an embroidery I planned to put on the dress.
+It took me a few days to select the fabric as I think the carefully chosen fabric is 50% of the success with the garment.
+In the end, I decided to go with plain cotton and silk organza.
+I thought that those small dots on the fabric to the left will not go very well with the embroidery I planned to put on the dress.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.